uptonking/note4yaoo/tech/page-frontend-why-I-still-dont-use-graphql.md

 - JSONAPI is a JSON REST spec, and the Relay spec is essentially a GraphQL superset spec
   - Similar to JSONAPI, OpenAPI (formerly Swagger) is another superset rest spec that offers a unique perspective on REST API usage.

+- Not Everyone is Anti-REST
+  - Splitting hairs, but we're pro-HTTP, indifferent to REST.
+  - A form can send a graphql mutation via POST or a PUT to a REST endpoint, we just care that's it's not GET.

+- I'd love to get more attention on @OrbitJS and @jsonapi
+  - They don't seem like much at first but it is the best realization of the smart client pattern you mention that I've seen.
+Totally REST friendly but sadly not marketed as well as GQL

 # Why I Still Don't Use GraphQL
 - Some thoughts I've gathered over the years on what I think about GraphQL.
   - All of this is subject to change of course, and some of it may be "hot-take"-ish,